-The post explains a simple, single chip digital potentiometer circuit which can be controlled through a single pushbutton, a dual pushbutton (up/down) or even through external digital (CMOS/TTL) input triggers.
+The post explains a 2 simple, single chip digital potentiometer circuits which can be controlled through a single pushbutton, a dual pushbutton (up/down) or even through external digital (CMOS/TTL) input triggers.

 TM is a rheostat or potentiometer.
 This unit delivers 64 conceivable consistent tap outputs over the over-all resistive spectrum.